oshaughnessy/sierramountainll/_posts/2023-01-18-league-age.md

 A player's "league age" for softball is the age they were at the end of the year preceding the season.
 In other words, how old were they last Dec 31?

-In the first year of SMLL softball, the 2023 season, we used age-based divisions to align with local fastpitch youth leagues that use softball's more conventional groupings.
+In the first year of SMLL softball, 2023, we used age-based divisions to align with nearby fastpitch youth leagues that use softball's more conventional 2-year groupings.
 We're considering expanding each division in 2024 to create larger Minor and Major divisions and facilitate a strong Junior team.

 ### 2024+